authelia/doks/content/en/integration/proxies/nginx.md

 You should only include the specific IP address ranges of the trusted proxies within your architecture and should not trust entire subnets unless that subnet only has trusted proxies and no other services._

-[NGINX]'s `http_realip` module is used to configure the trusted proxies configuration.
+[NGINX]'s `http_realip` module is used to configure the trusted proxies' configuration.
 In our examples this is configured in the `proxy.conf` file.
 Each `set_realip_from` directive adds a trusted proxy address range to the trusted proxies list.
 Any request that comes from a source IP not in one of the configured ranges results in the header being replaced with the source IP of the client.